abhaynayar/obsidian/notes/web.md

 - Test every input, make sure to disregard any client-side restrictions.
 - When one directory isn't accessible, try its subdirectories.
 - In python `requests` there is url-encodint is done automatically.
+- Look into the URI spec `https://www.ietf.org/rfc/rfc3986.txt`.
+- If certain characters are blocked, use illegal unicode chars in Burp Intruder.

 ### Tools